cyphunk/wannaplay/README.md

 issue.
-This can also be seen in the foundational protocols of the Internet itself where, for example, the same feature used to prevent Germans from hearing GEMA licensed music on Youtube is also utilised to oppress people around the world.
+This can also be seen in the foundational protocols of the Internet itself where, for example, the same feature used to prevent Germans from hearing GEMA licensed music on Youtube is also utilised to oppress people around the world, with life threatening consequences.
 The engineers that build these protocols have yet to address this injustice.

 In an increasingly digital world, one built by mostly male engineers, the question of capitalist drive of social structures seems mute.